 RECOMMENDATIONS (3 RD EDITION) COMPLY EXPLANATION Indicators", as defined in the Workplace Gender Equality Act.
-Company's policy of appointing based on skills and merit; and (d) the respective proportions of men and women on the Board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes) for each financial year will be disclosed in the Company's Annual Report.
+Company from applying the Diversity Policy as a whole and the Company's policy of appointing based on skills and merit; and (d) the Company does not currently have any female employees, however the Company Secretary is female.
 Recommendation 1.6 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of the Board, its committees and individual Directors; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
 YES (a) The Company's Nomination Committee (or, in its absence, the Board) is responsible for evaluating the performance of the Board, its committees and individual Directors on an annual basis.
 It may do so with the aid of an independent advisor.
 The process for this is set out in the Company's Corporate Governance Plan, which is available on the Company's website. (b) The Company's Corporate Governance Plan requires the Company to disclose whether or not performance evaluations were conducted during the relevant reporting period.
 The Company intends to complete performance evaluations in respect of the Board, its committees (if any) and individual Directors for each financial year in accordance with the above process.
+A performance evaluation process is currently underway for the financial year ended 30 June 2018.
 Recommendation 1.7 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of its senior executives; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
 YES (a) The Company's Nomination Committee (or, in its absence, the Board) is responsible for evaluating the performance of the Company's senior executives on an annual basis.
 The Company's Remuneration Committee (or, in its absence, the Board) is responsible for evaluating the remuneration of the Company's senior executives on an annual basis.
 A senior executive, for these purposes, means key management personnel (as defined in the Corporations Act) other than a non executive Director.